Aziz-Zeghal/FinalProject_2025_aziz.zeghal/README.md

 # Short Video Recommender System (KuaiRec)

-This repository contains the implementation of a short video recommender system with the KuaiRec dataset.
+This repository contains the implementation of different short video recommender systems with the KuaiRec dataset.

 ---